2019 Audition Excerpt Information

-Above is a link to a publicly shared Google Folder that contains two sets of part tracks for each of the two Vocal Jazz required tunes: I’ll Be Seeing You and Mr. Hooper’s Find it in a Minute Book.
+Above is a link to a publicly shared Google Folder that contains two sets of part tracks for each of the two Vocal Jazz required tunes: Bli Blip and Hello, Young Lovers.

 All of the music for both tunes are included in these tracks.
-On September 4, 2018, the actual excerpts that will be used for district auditions will be released, three excerpts for each tune.
+On September 3, 2019, the actual excerpts that will be used for district auditions will be released, three excerpts for each tune.
 It will be up to your district vocal jazz representative to choose which excerpt (one from each tune), will be used on the day of your district audition.
-Auditions for one of these two excerpts will be heard a cappella, and the other will utilize the minus one part track.
+Auditions for one of these two excerpts will be heard a cappella and the other will utilize a rhythm section only track.
 Your district representative will make that information available on the day of your district audition, at the audition site.

 Retired sight reading examples